CSCfi/csc-user-guide/docs/apps/mothur.md

 Start by collecting your Mothur commands into a command file to use Mothur in [batch mode](http://www.mothur.org/wiki/Batch_mode).

-Once you have a working Mothur command file, you can launch Mothur jobs that can take several days, if needed.
+Once you have a working Mothur command file, you can launch Mothur jobs that take several days for completion, if needed.

 Below is a sample Mothur batch job file.
-In this example we assume that the Mothur commands are in file: my_mothur_task.txt.
+In this example, we assume that the Mothur commands are in the file: my_mothur_task.txt.
 ```text
 #!/bin/bash
 #SBATCH --account=project_1234567